 Contact Sherayzen Law Office for Professional Help With US International Tax Law

-The complexity and importance of US international tax law (in which §318 construction ownership rules play an important role) makes it extremely risky for US taxpayers to operate without assistance from an experienced international tax lawyer.
+The complexity and importance of US international tax law (in which §318 constructive ownership rules play an important role) makes it extremely risky for US taxpayers to operate without assistance from an experienced international tax lawyer.

 Sherayzen Law Office is a highly experienced international tax law firm which specializes in US international tax compliance and offshore voluntary disclosures.
 We have helped hundreds of US taxpayers to successfully resolve their US international tax compliance issues, and We Can Help You!